gzodataserver/odataserver/README.md

 Usage
 ======

+Copy `src/config.template.js` to `src/config.js` and update with the database credentials.
+An admin user with privleges to create tables, users etc. is needed for these features to work.

 The simplest way to start the server is: `npm start`.
 First you need install the node modules though: `npm install` A MySQL server needs to be running on the same host and port 80 must not be in use.

 Test the installation